kartonfarkas/api_docs/source/suite/time_zones.rst

 Time Zones
 ==========

-The following timezones are supported by eMarketing Suite:
+The following timezones are supported by the Suite:

  * Pacific/Midway
  * Pacific/Marquesas